Trump backs students from Lincoln memorial confrontation

 President Trump has weighed in on the controversy surrounding a confrontation Friday at the base of the Lincoln Memorial involving three groups.
 The incident was caught on video that went viral.
 The story behind it has evolved several times since first coming to light, and accounts still differ.

-The trouble involved a group of five black men shouting vulgar insults while protesting centuries of oppression.
-Also, dozens of white Catholic high school students visiting Washington for a rally to end abortion.
-And Native Americans marching to end injustice for indigenous peoples across the globe who have seen their lands overrun by outside settlers.
+The trouble involved a group of five black men shouting vulgar insults while protesting centuries of oppression, dozens of white Catholic high school students visiting Washington for a rally to end abortion. and Native Americans marching to end injustice for indigenous peoples across the globe who have seen their lands overrun by outside settlers.

-Mr. Trump tweeted his support Monday night for the high school students as some news reports questioned whether early criticism of them was warranted:
+Mr. Trump tweeted his support Monday night for the students from Covington Catholic High School in Park Hills, Kentucky, as some news reports questioned whether early criticism of them was warranted:

+Covington Catholic was closed Tuesday.
+A letter from the school's president Robert Rowe, obtained by CBS affiliate WKRC, says that the school would close "to ensure the safety of our students, faculty and staff."

-The three groups met for just a few minutes Friday at the memorial's base in an encounter that again cast a spotlight on a polarized nation.
+At the base of the memorial Friday, the three groups met for just a few minutes in an encounter that again cast a spotlight on a polarized nation.

 At first the focus was on a short video showing one of the high school students, Nick Sandmann, wearing a red "Make America Great Again" hat and appearing to smirk while a crowd of other teens laughed derisively behind him as a 64-year-old Native American veteran, Nathan Phillips, played a traditional chant on a drum.